Skip to main content

 First, limitations of the existing breeding goat business model will be identified, followed by the development of a mobile app to record goat performance.
 Next, QR codes will be used by goat traders to trace a goat’s origin and quality.
 A national-level breeding goat value chain study will help in conducting experimental designs that include the creation of business model prototypes, evaluation and remodeling, and handover of a successful model for adoption.

-Principal Investigator (PI) and lead institution
+Principal Investigator (PI) and Lead Institution

 Keshav Sah